Candida Alvarez: Later work

 The "Estoy Bien" ("I'm fine") exhibition featured large, double-sided "Air Paintings" that employed multiple visual idioms and referenced loss (her father's recent death), seasonal cycles and the effects of climate change—in particular, Puerto Rico’s devastation by Hurricane Maria.
 The paintings were made of partly translucent PVC-mesh material and suspended from freestanding aluminum frames.
 She created them by printing collages of digitally manipulated images from her studio practice onto the mesh, which she then modified with gestural applications of latex ink, glitter and paint and painted fields of geometric and camouflage-like forms (e.g., Here to There, 2018).

-The show's title painting, Estoy Bien, a vibrant, pastel-colored work featuring abstract splashes of coral, aqua blue and white paint, inspired the name and theme of El Museo del Barrio's first-ever national survey of contemporary Latinx work—the largest in its history—"Estamos Bien — La Trienal 20/21."
+The show's title painting, Estoy Bien, a vibrant, pastel-colored work featuring abstract splashes of coral, aqua blue and white paint, inspired the name and theme of El Museo del Barrio's first-ever national survey of contemporary Latino work—the largest in its history—"Estamos Bien — La Trienal 20/21."
 New York Times critic Holland Cotter described Alvarez's title as complex and "tinged with irony, the words suggest[ing] both resilience and bitterness"; the museum called it "a declaration of defiant resilience and a provocation, conflating a sarcastic and a positive tone."
 The exhibition (which included Alvarez) confronted systems of power and examined identity, structural racism, migration, displacement, climate and ecological justice through the work of 42 artists and collectives.Calderón, Barbara.
 "Veering From the Didactic to the Lyrical, El Museo del Barrio’s Worthy New Triennial Defines Latinx Art Through a Common Struggle," Artnet, March 19, 2021.
 Retrieved November 14, 2022.

 In the "Palimpsest" paintings (2021), Alvarez employed a similar process to her "Air Paintings," scanning and printing drawings—in this case, on one-sided canvases—then applying successive transparent layers that effaced and intermingled with the initial images, creating complex records of action and time.

+The El Museo del Barrio exhibited her works in Candida Alvarez: Circle, Point, Hoop from April 24, 2025 to August 3, 2025.
+The exhibit displayed works from her 5 decade career including paintings and sculptures.